 These updates were reviewed by engineers and used as a reference during feature development.
 My documentation became a go-to resource across teams, helping reduce ambiguity, align implementation, and establish a more consistent design foundation—even beyond my internship.

-Although implementation was still in progress when I wrapped up, and the company later shifted strategic focus, I’m proud to have contributed to a more thoughtful and cohesive platform.
+Although implementation was still in progress when I wrapped up, I’m proud to have contributed to a more thoughtful and cohesive platform.

 Working on the UI Enhancements Project at Branch showed me how impactful small, systematic changes can be at scale.
-While the work wasn’t flashy, it was foundational — and I learned how to identify patterns, organize chaos, and bring clarity to a product through design standards.
+While the work wasn’t flashy, it was quietly powerful—exactly the kind of behind-the-scenes magic that makes a product feel smooth, trustworthy, and professional.

 It also taught me how to work closely with engineering to align design decisions with technical constraints, and how documentation can empower cross-functional teams to move faster and more consistently.
 This experience deepened my appreciation for design systems and gave me the confidence to contribute structure and strategy — even in environments where visual polish isn’t the priority.